 Hundreds of thousands of children remain in danger across Iraq

 Since the liberation of the city of Mosul, many people across Iraq are still facing extreme danger.
 Shelter arrangements in northern Iraq have reached a critical point, and many displaced and vulnerable families have no access to basic services.
-Around 4 million children across the country remain in need of humanitarian support.
+More than 3 million children across the country remain in need of humanitarian support.

 Children have lost their homes